open-reaction-database/ord-schema/editor/README.md

 3.12.0](https://github.com/protocolbuffers/protobuf/releases) and [Closure
 v20200517](https://github.com/google/closure-library/releases/).
 Unpack these
 in this directory so that make can find them.
-The Makefile will look for protoc in your PATH so may not be necessary to compile protobuf.
+The Makefile will look for protoc in your PATH so it may not be necessary to compile protobuf.

 To install the python packages,